 kubectl config current-context

 After provisioning your cluster, the next step is to install Skaffold.
-Below are the commands to install Skaffold on the major operating systems or on Docker.
-For more details on installation, you can view the official documentation.
+Below are options to install Skaffold through the command line on the major operating systems or on Docker.
+For more details on installation, you can view the official Skaffold documentation.

 Linux